rodydavis/flutter_web/docs/migration_guide.md

 ## `web/assets/FontManifest.json` (optional)

-If the app has costom fonts, they need to be included in this file.
+If the app has custom fonts, they need to be included in this file.

 Example: